zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 zenml stack deploy -p aws
 ```

-### AWS

-If you select `aws` as your provider, this command will redirect you to
-a Cloud Formation page on AWS.
-You will have to log in to your AWS
-account, review and confirm the pre-filled configuration and create the stack.

-Screenshot of Cloud Formation

 {% hint style="warning" %}
 Currently, the 1-click deployment only works on AWS.
 We are working on
 supporting GCP and Azure as well.
 Stay in touch for further updates.
 {% endhint %}

+### AWS

+If you choose `aws` as your provider, this command will redirect you to
+a Cloud Formation page on AWS.
+You will have to log in to your AWS
+account, review and confirm the pre-filled configuration and create the stack.

+Screenshot of Cloud Formation

 {% endtab %}
 {% endtabs %}